Pick-Up Time Changing For Disney’s Magical Express Due To Advanced Security Screenings

 — Curt Whirl (@CurtWhirl) November 16, 2017

 Travelers at Orlando International Airport (MCO) have been experiencing huge delays when going through security for their flights.
-Even during the middle of the day on weekdays has not caused the wait times to lower and Disney is wanting to make sure that their guests do not miss their departing flights when heading home.
+Even during the middle of the day on weekdays has not caused the wait times to lower, and Disney wants to make sure that their guests do not miss their departing flights when heading home.

 As Disney previously stated, guests taking departing domestic flights needed to be picked up three hours prior to their scheduled time.
 It was four hours for international departing flights, but it will be that way for all.

-At the current time, Disney is bringing in the change for the busy holiday season and plans on evaluating things again once 2018 arrives.
+At the current time, Disney is bringing in the change for the busy holiday season and plans to evaluate things again once 2018 arrives.
 When that time comes, if the system is working or found to be necessary, the changes to Disney’s Magical Express could become permanent.
 For now, guests will need to know that when leaving Walt Disney World, they’re going to have to head back to the airport even earlier than usual.

 [Featured Image by Danny Cox]